fares-kh-esen/astudio-practical-assesment/README.md

-# Laravel Project Management API

-## Overview

-This is a Laravel-based Project Management API with authentication, timesheets, and an Entity-Attribute-Value (EAV) system for dynamic project attributes.
-It includes CRUD operations, filtering, and authentication using Laravel Passport.
+# Backend Developer Assessment

+This project is a Laravel-based backend application that implements core models, EAV (Entity-Attribute-Value) dynamic attributes, RESTful API endpoints, and a flexible filtering system.
+It uses Laravel Passport for authentication and follows PSR standards and Laravel best practices.

 ---